osban/mowr/README.md

 The `query` field can be an `_id` string (Mowr will convert it to an ObjectID) or a query object.

 Depending on if an object or array is passed in, `insert` will call `insertOne` or `insertMany`.

+If an update object contains an `_id` property, even if nested, it will be removed.

 When passing options using `find`, `findCur`, `findOne`, make sure to use a query (can be `{}`).